boon-code/bluepass/README.md

 The companion app for the PC can be found here: https://github.com/boon-code/bluepass-server

 This is free and open source software, see LICENSE.
-All imags in this repository are created by the author and may be used as public domain.
+All images in this repository are created by the author and may be used as public domain.

 # F-Droid